VGeorgiev1/gta_ai/README.md

 **GTA:SA**

- You also need a working copy of Grand Theft Auto: San Andreas
+ You also need a working copy of Grand Theft Auto Vice City

 **Image recognition and machine learning**